 Under development by the Central Bank of Brazil and forecast to launch by November 2020, instant payments will allow immediate transactions, with no restrictions regarding date or time of day.
-In addition, this will no longer require an intermediate bank, enabling real-time money transfer and lowering the costs of the bank transfer and withdrawal fees.
+In addition, this will no longer require intermediates, enabling real-time money transfer, and lowering transaction costs.
 Payers will also be able to complete payments without the recipient’s personal data.

 2. Open banking

 One of the main concepts of open banking is that the customer’s data belongs only to them.
-This will allow that, provided explicit authorization, consumers carry out transactions on different platforms, and not only through their banking apps or websites.
+This will allow that, provided explicit authorization, consumers share their personal data and information regarding their transactions.

 The information will be shared via APIs, meaning the user won’t have to type in their account information and password to integrate one app with another.
 Furthermore, integrated apps will not have access to the information provided.
 The model is forecast for the second half of 2020.